-On the other hand, basic Freeview boxes can be had for cheaper prices than YouView.
-And the higher-end Freeview boxes have a more impressive selection of TV apps, including Amazon Instant Video – so that’s a thing to consider.
+On the other hand, basic Freeview boxes can be bought for lower prices than YouView.
+And the higher-end Freeview boxes have a more impressive selection of TV apps, including Amazon Prime Video – so that’s a thing to consider.

-If you’re not confused enough yet, there’s also Freesat to consider, where you would need a satellite dish on your roof – but you do get more channels, and better reception.
-And, of course, there are the internet streamers that, while don’t offer Freeview directly, can “imitate” that functionality with catch-up apps (BBC iPlayer, ITV Hub, etc’), and broadband-based Freeview apps such as the official Freeview App for smartphones.
+If you’re not confused enough yet, there’s also Freesat to consider, where you would need a satellite dish outside your home – but you do get more channels and better reception.
+And, of course, there are the internet streaming devices that, while don’t offer Freeview directly, can “imitate” some of that functionality with catch-up apps (BBC iPlayer, ITV Hub, etc.), and broadband-based Freeview apps such as the official Freeview App for smartphones.